Luckyjoseph/NoteTaker/README.md

 ## ✨ Key Features

-- **🤖 AI-Powered Intelligence**:
+- **AI-Powered Intelligence**:
     - **Executive Summaries**: Instantly generate professional summaries of long notes with an "Overview", "Key Highlights", and "Insights" structure.
     - **Smart Refinement**: One-tap AI refinement that automatically generates titles, suggests relevant hashtags, and analyzes note sentiment.
     - **Automatic Sentiment Analysis**: Notes are automatically categorized by mood (Happy, Sad, Angry, Neutral) with reactive color-coding.
-- **📸 Visual Note Scanning (OCR)**: Use your camera to scan text directly from documents or images.
+- **Visual Note Scanning (OCR)**: Use your camera to scan text directly from documents or images.
 AI extracts the text and structures it into a new note for you.
-- **🎙️ Voice-to-Note**: Dictate your thoughts on the go.
+- **Voice-to-Note**: Dictate your thoughts on the go.
 High-accuracy speech-to-text transcription lets you create notes without typing.
-- **🔒 Advanced Privacy & Security**:
+- **Advanced Privacy & Security**:
     - **"Ghost" Mode**: Instantly obscure all note content with a one-tap privacy toggle for safe use in public.
     - **"Time Capsule" Notes**: Lock specific notes until a future date and time—perfect for goal-setting or scheduled reminders.
-- **⚡ Smart Action Ribbons**: Automatically detects phone numbers, emails, and web links, providing one-tap action buttons (Call, Email, Open Link) directly on the note card.
+- **Smart Action Ribbons**: Automatically detects phone numbers, emails, and web links, providing one-tap action buttons (Call, Email, Open Link) directly on the note card.
-- **📱 Immersive Experience**:
+- **Immersive Experience**:
     - **Edge-to-Edge Design**: Fully supports modern Android edge-to-edge layouts for a beautiful, immersive full-screen experience.
     - **Adaptive Layout**: A staggered grid layout that scales beautifully across all device sizes.
-- **💾 Local-First & Reliable**: Your data is stored securely on your device using **Room Database**, ensuring offline access and fast performance.
+- ** Local-First & Reliable**: Your data is stored securely on your device using **Room Database**, ensuring offline access and fast performance.

-## 🛠 Tech Stack
+## Tech Stack

 - **Kotlin**: Primary language for modern Android development.
 - **Google Gemini AI (3.6 Flash)**: Powers the summarization, refinement, and OCR features.